-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Michele Norris.

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 Missy Shelton of member station KSMU was in Joplin today.

-Ryan Royster(ph) and his wife were lugging a laundry basket overflowing with clothes.
+MISSY SHELTON: Ryan Royster(ph) and his wife were lugging a laundry basket overflowing with clothes.
 Their apartment complex was destroyed.

-Mr. RYAN ROYSTER: I mean, it just hurts.
+RYAN ROYSTER: I mean, it just hurts.
 Everything you've just worked, you know, so hard to have is just gone in a second.
 One minute you wake up, everything is fine.
 You come home.
 It's gone.

-Eddie Chin(ph), on the other hand, was in the thick of it.
+SHELTON: Eddie Chin(ph), on the other hand, was in the thick of it.
 He crouched in his bathroom and covered his head, listening as the tornado tore at his apartment building.
 He's been looking for his sister and brother-in-law who live in the same building.

-Mr. EDDIE CHIN: I spend like four hours last night, until dark.
+EDDIE CHIN: I spend like four hours last night, until dark.
 I'm still looking for them.
 Definitely, they were in the apartment because she called me like two minutes before the tornado hit over us.

 SHELTON: Officials estimate that as much as one-third of the city is destroyed.
 Dark skies off to the west threatened rain this morning as Tamara Willock(ph) hurriedly loaded a few belongings into her car parked near where her house once stood.

-Ms. TAMARA WILLOCK: There's nothing left.
+TAMARA WILLOCK: There's nothing left.
 It's all gone.
 Basically, all we have left is a frame.
 We're just going to dig it out as we can.
 And pray for no more rain.

-Residents say they're in shock.
+SHELTON: Residents say they're in shock.
 They don't even know exactly where they are at times and are having trouble finding places that once were very familiar to them.

-A few miles away at Missouri Southern State University, Chris McGinn is helping register volunteers who've come from all over the region.
+SHELTON: A few miles away at Missouri Southern State University, Chris McGinn is helping register volunteers who've come from all over the region.

-For NPR News, I'm Missy Shelton.
+SHELTON: For NPR News, I'm Missy Shelton.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.